nx-lr/protea/README.md

 ### Libraries

-Isogram has a core library of modules completely implemented in JavaScript that contains a wide variety of types, each with tons of functionality and algorithms that work with them.
+Sombra has a core library of modules completely implemented in JavaScript that contains a wide variety of types, each with tons of functionality and algorithms that work with them.
 These modules cover primitive data types and structures, documents and files, APIs, sites and more.

-Isogram has a core library implemented in JavaScript that contains types, data structures, and tons of functions/algorithms that work with them.
+Sombra has a core library implemented in JavaScript that contains types, data structures, and tons of functions/algorithms that work with them.

 ## Language Ideas